ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 .. note::

-  We should double-check with the LBWSG modelers that rescaling the prevalences is a reasonable way to correct the GBD data.
+  We should double-check with the LBWSG modelers that rescaling the prevalences is a reasonable way to adjust the GBD data for use in our simulations.

 .. todo::